ammarasmro/cs75/README.md

 # CS75

-Those are my notes from CS75 lectures that I'm taking through edx
+Those are my notes from CS75 lectures that I'm taking on Youtube